annrachman29/nuclear-medicine-dosimetry-model/README.md

 ## Project Overview

-This project is a **full-functioning web application** designed to automate internal radiation dosimetry in nuclear medicine.
-It uses machine learning to automatically select the best kinetic model (f2–f8) for each patient based on serial time–activity data.
+This project is a **web application** designed to automate internal radiation dosimetry in nuclear medicine.
+It uses machine learning to automatically select the best kinetic model (f2–f8) for radiopharmaceutical 177Lu-PSMA each virtual data prostate cancer patient based on serial time–activity data.
 The system performs curve fitting, visualizes results, and provides mathematical formulas for pharmacokinetic analysis.

 ## Background
-Internal radiation dosimetry is essential in nuclear medicine therapy, but manual model selection is slow and requires expertise.
+Internal radiation dosimetry is essential in nuclear medicine therapy, but manual model selection is slow and requires advanced expertise.
 Errors in dose calculation may lead to:
 - Overdose: Excessive radiation → higher risk of side effects
-- Underdose: Insufficient radiation → ineffective treatment This system aims to:
+- Underdose: Insufficient radiation → ineffective treatment

+This system aims to:
 - Automate dosimetry with machine learning
 - Reduce time for complex calculations